 A high point in the short history of Poriah took place one November evening in 1913.
 Many of the pioneers present, including Rosenblatt, cherished the memory of that wonderful winter night, when the young secular pioneers sang and danced with the Chief Rabbi of Jaffa.

 The pioneers of Poriah heard that Rav Kook was leading a rabbinical delegation to visit the remote Jewish settlements in the northern part of the country.
-When they learned that the delegation was close by, they sent two representatives — on the Sabbath! — to invite the rabbis to visit their community.
-Since Poriah was beyond the Sabbath limits, and thus it would have been forbidden for them to return to Poriah, even on foot, Rav Kook did not provide an immediate answer.
-He wanted to prevent any further Sabbath desecration.
-Instead, he told the Poriah pioneers that if they waited until the Sabbath was over, he would give them his response.
-After reciting the Havdalah prayer at the end of the Sabbath, Rav Kook agreed to visit the following evening.
+When they learned that the delegation was close by, they sent two representatives — on Shabbat! — to invite the rabbis to visit their community.

 The visit to Poriah made a powerful impression on the young pioneers, who felt distant from rabbis and were estranged from religion in general.
 Rav Kook spoke to them about Jewish values and the mitzvah of settling the Land.
 He spoke of the need to unite the entire nation with a connection of souls and spirits.

 “We need,” the rabbi proclaimed, “to bind together all Jews, from the elderly rabbi of Jerusalem, Rabbi Zonnenfeld, to the youngest laborer of Poriah.”

 The pioneers responded with cheers and applause.
 Full of youthful enthusiasm, the young men jumped up and danced with Rav Kook.

-We are fortunate to possess Avraham Rosenblatt’s testimony of that evening.
+We are fortunate to have Avraham Rosenblatt’s testimony of that evening.
 In a letter written nearly sixty years after the event, he described in detail the stirring encounter, vividly etched in his memory: